brooklynrail/brooklynrail-platform/content/people/polwin-morton.md

   trapped, whether in a bed, in the home, or even within the body itself.
 Born in Palo Alto, California, they received their BFA from the Maryland Institute College of Art in Baltimore (2009) and their MFA at Hunter College in New York City (2022).
-Their work has been exhibited in at White Columns, New York; Bass and Reiner, San Francisco; and The Beijing American Center, among others."
+Their work has been exhibited at White Columns, New York; Bass and Reiner, San Francisco; and The Beijing American Center, among others."
 portraits:
   - media: 2024/05/polwin-morton